gaelzarco/node-webscraper/README.md

 ### Description

-Industrial-level web scraper that utilizes a headless Chrome browser ([Puppeteer](https://pptr.dev)) to access web data even without the use of an API.
+Industrial-level web scraper that utilizes Google's headless, open-source Chrome browser ([Puppeteer](https://pptr.dev)) to access web data even without the use of an API.

-#### Powered by BrightData's Scraping Browser
+#### Powered by [BrightData's](https://brightdata.com) Scraping Browser

 ### Features